dataheld/niffler/tests/testthat/_snaps/shiny2screenshot.md

     Code
       suppressMessages(get_screenshot_from_app(counter_button_app(), name = "does_not_exist"))
     Output
-      The screenshot could not be generated.Please check the logs for errors.
+      The screenshot could not be generated.
+Please check the logs for errors.